TULiberalArts/History/pages/research.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /research/
+published: true
+# meta-data variables
 title: Research
-permalink: /research/
-layout: page
+description: >-
 keywords: 'research centers, feinstein, center for public history, cenfad'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 ## Research Centers
 History degree and history minor students have access to three incredible research facilities at the College of Liberal Arts.
 Students can get involved at [The Center for the Study of Force and Diplomacy](#the-center-for-the-study-of-force-and-diplomacy), the [Feinstein Center for American Jewish History](#the-feinstein-center-for-american-jewish-history) and/or the [Center for Public History](#center-for-public-history).